 Preview Your Options

 CTP introduces you to the five apprenticeship options at PNCI.
-At the conclusion of your three weeks in the free training you will know which of the apprenticeships is the best match for your interests.
+At the conclusion of your four weeks in the free training you will know which of the apprenticeships is the best match for your interests.

 - Exterior Interior Specialist